 Posterior cervical laminectomy and fusion utilizes a minimally invasive technique with small incisions and minimal damage to the muscles and soft tissues.

 After Posterior Cervical Laminectomy and Fusion Surgery

 After your surgery is completed, you will be moved to the recovery room where your vital signs will be closely monitored by the medical staff.
 After the surgery, you may experience slight discomfort, pain at the incision site, neck or back muscle spasms, or other related symptoms.
 Your surgeon may suggest a cervical brace to you, to provide stability and support during the healing process.

 Post-operative Care following Posterior Cervical Laminectomy and Fusion Procedure

 You will need to take care of your incision, keeping it clean and dry.
 Avoid heavy lifting, smoking, driving, and using hot tubs and swimming pools.
 You can begin exercise or physical therapy as per the instructions given by your surgeon.
 You should take your medications as prescribed by your doctor.
 Also, arrange a follow-up appointment with your doctor to assess your recovery.

 Risks and Complications of Posterior Cervical Laminectomy and Fusion Procedure

-All major surgical procedures are associated with some risks.
-The potential risks of multilevel posterior cervical laminectomy and fusion include infection, bleeding, risks of anesthesia, nerve injury and fusion failure.
+The potential risks and complications with posterior cervical laminectomy and fusion include infection, bleeding, problems with anesthesia, and nerve injury.